 For all other cases, the disposition of the case is listed.
 The disposition of the case provides information about the current status of a case or investigation.
 Visit our glossary for a complete definition of Crime Log dispositions.

 According to Federal Law, an institution may withhold any of the required fields of entry, i.e. the nature, date, time, location, and/or disposition if any of the following conditions apply:

 - If the disclosure would jeopardize the confidentiality of the victim

 - If disclosure would jeopardize an ongoing criminal investigation or the safety of an individual

 - If the disclosure would cause a suspect to flee or evade detection

 - If disclosure would result in the destruction of evidence

 Niagara County Community College publishes this fire safety report as part of its annual Clery Act Compliance.
 This Daily Fire Log includes information about fires that occur in residential facilities, including the nature, date and time, the number of injuries and deaths related to a fire, and the value of the property damage caused by a fire.
 A fire is defined as any instance of open flame or other burning in a place not intended to contain the burning or in an uncontrolled manner.
-This fire log is available for review 24 hours a day on the NCCC Campus Security website at http://niagaracc.suny.edu/security/crime-log.php.
-A physical copy may be obtained by making a request to CSD at (716) 614-6400 or by visiting the CSD in the Student Center, Room G106.
+This fire log is available for review 24 hours a day on the NCCC Public Safety website at www.niagaracc.suny.edu/security/crime-log.php.
+A physical copy may be obtained by making a request to Public Safety Department at (716) 614-6400 or by visiting the Public Safety Department in the Student Center, Room G106.